 The most effective treatment is oral appliance therapy, and here’s why.
 After about three months of doing the therapy, many patients will be 90% symptom-free.
 This can be really significant for these people, especially if their TMJ disorder or problem is causing a condition like sleep apnea.

 TMJ disorder and obstructive sleep apnea should be treated simultaneously for best results.
 The patient would wear the neuromuscular orthotic during the day, and an oral sleep appliance at night.
 Oral appliance therapy for sleep apnea is indeed proven and approved by the American Academy of Sleep Medicine as a first line of treatment for mild and moderate obstructive sleep apnea.
 It can also be used in severe cases where the patient refuses to wear a CPAP, or where the CPAP is non-effective.
 It involves a different type of appliance that one wears during sleep preventing the lower jaw and tongue from falling back toward the throat during sleep causing a blockage of the airway.
-It’s also recommended by our TMJ doctors here at Koala® Center for Sleep & TMJ Disorders.
+It’s also recommended by our TMJ doctors here at Koala® Center For Sleep & TMJ Disorders.

 If you or someone you love is suffering from a TMJ or sleep apnea problem, why wait any longer?
 You can receive testing, and possibly get treated with oral appliance therapy.
 The first step is only a phone call away.

-If you or someone you love has any kind of TMJ-related issue and you’d like to learn more about it or get care, reach out to us here at Koala® Center for Sleep & TMJ Disorders.
+If you or someone you love has any kind of TMJ-related issue and you’d like to learn more about it or get care, reach out to us here at Koala® Center For Sleep & TMJ Disorders.
 We can tell you a bit more over the phone or get you in for a consultation with one of our TMJ doctors.

-Our clinic has TMJ doctors at our locations throughout the areas of Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Our clinic has TMJ doctors at our locations throughout the areas of Illinois, Indiana, Missouri, Texas, and Wisconsin.
 Please see our Locations page for the clinic location closest to you and its address and contact information, then give us a call at that location.
 If you’d prefer to, you can call our head office at (855) 977-0400 or book your consultation with us online.
 We’d be happy to see you or a loved one, and we’ll be even happier once we’ve helped you with your issue!

-We hope you’ve found this Q & A helpful, and we look forward to seeing you soon here at Koala® Center for Sleep & TMJ Disorders!
+We hope you’ve found this Q & A helpful, and we look forward to seeing you soon here at Koala® Center For Sleep & TMJ Disorders!